mo-matar/VRP-Visualization/README.md

 # VRP-Visualization

-A visualization of a simulated annealing solution for the vehicle routing problem with capacity constraints.
+A visualization of a simulated annealing solution for the vehicle routing problem with capacity constraints as part of the AI course at NNU.

 ## Project Overview